 Repairing and Restoring Classic Car Components, with John Wallage.
 Sparkford, Haynes, 2001.

 (* My thanks to Peter Wallage for taking time to answer questions about his writing career.
-The photographs comes from his website.)
+The photographs comes from his website—which has subsequently closed.)